Farabee has 4-point game, Flyers beat Penguins 6-3

 The Flyers pounced from there — Travis Konecny and Kevin Hayes scored 20 seconds apart to turn this one into a rout.

-Mark Jankowski and Sidney Crosby scored for the Penguins.
+Mark Jankowski, Brandon Tanev and Sidney Crosby scored for the Penguins.

 Crosby’s goal was about expected against a team he has tortured like no other.
 He was greeted by strange silence in the empty arena — 20,000 Flyers fans generally lose their minds chanting “Crosby sucks!” — and he simply skated away without a boo to be heard after his tying goal.